 • Separate the egg whites and allow them to sit at room temperature for at least 30 minutes.

-• Preheat the oven to 350.
-In the bowl of a food processor, process the flour, cornstarch and powdered sugar together until smooth, about 30 seconds.
-Set aside.
+• Preheat the oven to 350°F. In the bowl of a food processor or blender, process the gluten-free flour, cornstarch and powdered sugar together until smooth, about 30 seconds.
+Pour into a bowl and set aside.

-• Process the granulated sugar slightly, about 5-7 pulses.
+• Add the granulated sugar to the food processor or blender and pulse 5-7 times.
 You don’t want to turn it into powdered sugar, just a little finer than it is normally.
 Set aside.

-• Place the egg whites in the bowl of a stand mixer.
-Beat on high until starting to foam then add the salt and cream of tartar.
+• In the bowl of a stand mixer fitted with the whisk attachment, or using a hand mixer, beat the egg whites on high speed until starting to foam, then add the salt and cream of tartar.

-• Add the vanilla and almond extract and continue whipping on high speed.
+• Add the vanilla extract and almond extract and continue whipping on high speed.

-• Slowly fold in the dry ingredients 1/3 at a time with a spatula.
+• Using a rubber spatula, slowly fold in the flour mixture, ⅓ at a time.
 Do this carefully and slowly so you don’t deflate the egg whites.
-(This is the key to good angel food cake.)
-Scoop into a ungreased 10-inch round pan.
+(This is the key to a good angel food cake.)
+Scoop into an ungreased 10-inch round pan.

 Notes